northhighland/proposal-gen/src/pages/index.md

   pods:
     - image: /img/cogs.png
       title: Self-Managed
-      text: 'Our self-sustained Pods have vast expertise working on a variety of projects in different environments, showing high flexibility and adaptability, but also accountability, owning the entire process from DevOps to QA, thus requiring little to no oversight.   '
+      text: "Our self-sustained Pods have vast expertise working on a variety of projects in different environments, showing high flexibility and adaptability, but also accountability, owning the entire process from DevOps to QA, thus requiring little to no oversight.   "
     - image: /img/do.png
       title: More than "just do"
-      text:
-        "We don't just complete tasks, we also make your business our business:
+      text: "We don't just complete tasks, we also make your business our business:
         Gaining a rapid understanding of your organizational context allows us to provide critical input in backlog development, helping you to prioritize user stories, streamline workflows and ensure maximal value